camunda/camunda-docs-manual/content/update/patch-level.md

 ### [Legal Note] Telemetry

 In the mentioned patches above, a telemetry functionality is introduced.
 For more information please visit the [telemetry][] page.
-Before you install a Camunda BPM Runtime version >= 7.14.0-alpha1, 7.13.7+, 7.12.12+, and 7.11.19+, or activate the telemetry functionality, please make sure that you are authorized to take this step, and that the installation or activation of the [telemetry functionality][engine-config-initializeTelemetry] is not in conflict with any company-internal policies, compliance guidelines, any contractual or other provisions or obligations of your company.
+Before you upgrade to a Camunda BPM Runtime version >= 7.14.0-alpha1, 7.13.7+, 7.12.12+, and 7.11.19+, or activate the telemetry functionality, please make sure that you are authorized to take this step, and that the installation or activation of the [telemetry functionality][engine-config-initializeTelemetry] is not in conflict with any company-internal policies, compliance guidelines, any contractual or other provisions or obligations of your company.

 Camunda cannot be held responsible in the event of unauthorized installation or activation of this function.